abersheeran/baize/README.md

     uvicorn.run(application, interface="asgi3", port=8000)
 ```

-The above are two pieces of code for quick reading.
-If you are a beginner to BáiZé, please refer to the following document to learn how to use it.
+More usages please read [BáiZé Document](https://abersheeran.github.io/baize/).
+If you have a question and need help, you can send it to [Discussions](https://github.com/abersheeran/baize/discussions).